The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 Beach for: Relaxing, Swimming

 How to Get to Agia Anna: Take the bus to Paraga from the Fabrika terminal in Mykonos Town, then keep walking to the right along the coast.
 You may also take the bus to Platys Gialos and walk to the left.
-By car, it takes 10 minutes from Mykonos Town.
+By car, it takes approximately 10 minutes to reach Mykonos Town.

 ©©vacation-in-greece.gr